 Avoid Soggy Feet

 The problem with wearing neoprene wading socks is that they can feel like buckets once you are out of the river.
-This, combined with wet cotton or wool socks underneath, can make it feel like you’re walking around with sponges on your feet.
-Select a pair of polyester socks, like the Simms Guide Wet Wading Socks, to wear under your neoprene wading socks to avoid weighing you down, and to keep the swamp foot feeling to a minimum.
+This, combined with wet cotton or underneath, can make it feel like you’re walking around with sponges on your feet.
+Select a pair of lightweight socks to wear under your neoprene wading socks to avoid weighing you down, and to keep the swamp foot feeling to a minimum.
 If you simply can’t live without waders, waist-high waders can be a great alternative to a full-chest wader.